andreberg/py4dlib/docs/api/mesh.rst

 .. function:: calcPolyNormal(p, obj)

-   Calculate the orientation of face normal by using Newell's method.
+   Calculate the orientation of face normal using Newell's method.

    See :py:func:`calcVertexNormal` for an example of usage within the calling context.